TCDocProc/arch/README.md

 `Starting development sever at http://<ip>:<port>/`
 you can run the webapp using the returned URL.

+To test all the features you will need to sign up with a false account and log in.
+Then you will be directed to a page where you need to upload an xml file that is the output of the kernel, any valid pathway file will do.
+When you upload a file that will be parsed to json and display the information in a reactive graphical interface.
+This journey will have showed you every major feature.

 *All packages installed by `install_run_ubuntu` are inside of a virtual env, so it will not conflict with your existing development setup.*

 ## Feature Listing